Major league teams try to ramp up the competition in camp - WHIZ News

 Fernandez had nine RBIs in Toronto’s six-game win over Philadelphia in the 1993 World Series.
 He had kidney problems and died Feb.
 16 at age 57.

-AP Sports Writers Greg Beacham, Dave Campbell, Jay Cohen, David Ginsburg, Steve Megargee and Kristie Rieken contributed to this report.
+AP Sports Writers Greg Beacham, Dave Campbell, Jay Cohen, David Ginsburg, Steve Megargee, Kristie Rieken and Arnie Stapleton contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports